OnofriAndreaPG/stats4biology/static/_StatbookEng/exercises.md

 # Exercises

-The following excercises are organised by section, each one corresponding to a book chapter.
-Use the exercises to verify your learning process, after studying each chapter and before proceeding to the next one.

-## Introduction to biometry (ch.
-1)

-### Question 1

-What are the fundamental traits of a valid experiment?

-### Question 2

-What are the main steps of Galileo's scientific method?

-### Question 3

-What is the difference between systematic and random errors?
-Which of the two errors is most concerning?

-### Question 4

-What is the difference between true-replicates and pseudo-replicates?

-### Question 5

-What do we intend with the word 'confounding'?
-What is the role of 'confounding' in scientific experiments?

----
+This book was not intended to build a solid theoretical foundation in biometry, but it was mainly intended to give you the tools to organise experiments and analyse their results.
+Therefore, we propose a list of exercises and case studies, so that you can build some practical experience an this matter and evaluate how clear are the concepts exposed earlier in this book.
+The exercises are organised in sections and each section corresponds to one or more book chapters.
+In some cases you will need to enter small datasets in R, while, for the bigger datasets, we usually provide the related file in an external repository, so that you can load them in R, by using the appropriate function.

 ## Designing experiments (ch.
-2)
+1 to 2)

-### Excercise 1
+### Exercise 1

 You have been requested to lay-out a breeding experiment, with 16 wheat genotypes, coded by using letters of the Roman alphabet.
-The aim is to determine which genotype behaves the best in a given environment.
+The aim is to determine which genotype is the best in a given environment.

-Write the experimental protocol, where you specify all the main elements of your project (subjects, variables, replicates, experimental design) and add the field map.
+Write the experimental protocol, where you specify all the main elements of your project (subjects, variables, replicates, experimental design) and draw the field map.

 ### Exercise 2